This Quick Start guide shows you how to configure your Python applications to send OpenTelemetry traces to Lightstep Observability.

 and python/launcher

-Sending OpenTelemetry data directly to Lightstep without a Collector for most developer setups will suffice.
-For non-development setups, however, it is highly recommended that you send OpenTelemetry data to Lightstep Observability by way of the OpenTelemetry Collector.
+Sending OpenTelemetry data directly to Cloud Observability without a Collector for most developer setups will suffice.
+For non-development setups, however, it is highly recommended that you send OpenTelemetry data to Cloud Observability by way of the OpenTelemetry Collector.
 This can be done with or without a Launcher, as we’ll see below.

-Before you get started with sending OpenTelemetry data to Lightstep, you will need the following:
+Before you get started with sending OpenTelemetry data to Cloud Observability, you will need the following:

-In your application code, you will need to install dependencies and import OpenTelemetry packages before you can send data to Lightstep Observability.
+In your application code, you will need to install dependencies and import OpenTelemetry packages before you can send data to Cloud Observability.

 Start by installing the Python OpenTelemetry packages.
 Do this by opening up a terminal window and pasting the following snippet: